Making money blogging with sponsored partnerships is a great way to grow your blog.

 What should you include in a media kit?

-There are several important things to include in your media kit, such as:
+There are several essential things to include in your media kit, such as:

 1) A short description of you and your blog